Home > Recipes > American > Homemade Canned Dill Pickles

 • In a large pot, place jars and lids, add water, and bring to a boil.
 Lower the heat, cover with a lid and simmer for 10 minutes.

-• Divide the bay leaves, peppercorn, and dill stem and put them on the bottom of 3 jars.
+• Divide the bay leaves, peppercorn, garlic cloves, and dill stem and put them on the bottom of 3 jars.

 • Place cucumbers into the jars.